How to Choose the Right Countertop

 How Much Do Stone Countertops Cost?

 Pricing stone countertops could be an entirely separate blog post, but since you’re probably wondering how it all works, we thought we’d give you the details here.
 When it comes to pricing natural stone countertops, they’ll be tiered into price groups just like engineered quartz, but they will vary from supplier to supplier.
-Group 3 pricing at one supplier is not necessarily going to be the same as a Group 3 at another supplier.
+Group 3 pricing at one supplier is not necessarily going to be the same as Group 3 at another supplier.

-Comparing the cost of various countertop materials can be really frustrating because there isn’t a one-size fits all approach.
+Comparing the cost of various countertop materials can be really frustrating because there isn’t a one-size-fits-all approach.
 Here’s how we explain it to our Charlotte area clients: When it comes to slabs, whether natural stone or quartz, there are suppliers (those who purchase the material from the manufacturers or quarries) and there are fabricators (those who measure and cut the stone to suit your home).
 Some fabricators keep slabs in stock, which means they’re capable of both supplying and fabricating, while others strictly rely on purchasing and shipping the material from a supplier.

 Often we have clients that want a particular slab from a supplier who does not fabricate.
-In those instances the cost is always significantly more, because the supplier is now acting as the middle man.
-Suppliers do not sell to consumers or to kitchen designers, so never expect a supplier to discuss cost with you in anything but generic terms.
+In those instances, the cost is always significantly more because the supplier is now acting as the middle man.
+Suppliers do not sell to consumers or to kitchen designers, so never expect a supplier to discuss costs with you in anything but generic terms.
 Suppliers only sell to fabricators, so when you get the price from the fabricator, it will have an additional level of mark-up on it because the fabricator had to purchase a whole slab (or slabs) from a supplier, instead of directly from the manufacturer.
 Each supplier prices their stone differently, so a stone by the same name (from two different places) may have two different prices.

 Confused yet?
 We get it.
 We’re used to the complexities of the industry because we deal with it every day, but if you’ve never had to purchase kitchen countertops before, we completely understand how frustrating it can be.
-That’s why when people ask, “Is granite cheaper that marble?” or “Is quartzite more expensive than marble?” there isn’t a straight answer.
+That’s why when people ask, “Is granite cheaper than marble?” or “Is quartzite more expensive than marble?” there isn’t a straight answer.
 It all depends on where the slabs are coming from and how complex the design and installation will be.
 There are plenty of marble slabs that are less expensive than some of the exotic granites.
 We’ve installed granite counters that were $55/SF and we’ve installed marble counters that were over $200/SF.
 It depends on multiple factors.